← All Conditions

 • Shoulder-tip pain with your period — from irritation of the diaphragm.

-Symptoms typically cluster within about 72 hours of a period starting, and the right side is affected in the great majority of cases — around 85 to 95 per cent.
-Most women present in their thirties or forties, often after years of being told the symptoms are anxiety, “just bad periods”, or a recurring chest problem with no cause found.
+Symptoms typically cluster within about 72 hours of a period starting, and the right side is affected in the great majority of cases — around 85 to 90 per cent.
+Most women present in their thirties or forties, often after years of being told the symptoms are asthma, anxiety, “just bad periods”, or a recurring chest problem with no cause found.
 A known diagnosis of endometriosis with unexplained chest symptoms is itself a reason to investigate.

 What Does Catamenial Pneumothorax Mean, and Why Does It Happen?